 All submissions should…

-- Have 1 inch margins, single spaced lines, with extra space between paragraphs
+- Have 1 inch margins, 1 1/2 line spacing and double space between paragraphs.

-- Refrain from using fancy headers or footers, text effects, background colors or images.
+- NO fancy headers or footers, text effects, background colors or images.

 Silver Blade publishes a new issue once a quarter, in the first week of February, May, August, and November.
 Submissions for upcoming issues cut off roughly a month before the publication date.
-We read submissions continuously and all works that arrive after a cut-off date will remain in the queue for the following issue.
+We take a month-long break after each reading period.
+All works that arrive after a cut-off date will be rejected with a form letter stating that authors should feel welcome to submit items during the next reading period.
 We try to respond within two months of receiving a submission.
 Please inquire on status after 60 days if you have not received a response from us.

 Silver Blade Fiction or Article